4350-fall-2025/frontend-1/CONTRIBUTING.md

 If you're using VSCode, please install the prettier extension.
 Now go into your VSCode settings `Ctrl/Cmd + ,` , and under `Text Editor -> Formatting`, turn on format on save.
+This will now run prettier on your file after saving.

-You can also format your code by running:
+You can also format the entire repo by running:

 ```bash
 pnpm format